-- The ability to view the history of your map to get to know when entries changes were made and who made them.
+- Viewing your map’s history to know when entry changes were made and who made them.

-- There is a messaging and real-time chat platform so you can contact those collaborating with you.
+- There is a messaging and real-time chat platform to contact those collaborating with you.

 - Downloading mind maps in different formats, like PDF, PNG, or even text.
 That is in addition to the standard mind map (.mm) format.

-The platform is more advanced than most free mind mapping software, though.
-Starting off, you get a demo tutorial to give you a comprehensive and practical understanding of how to use it.
+The platform is more advanced than most free mind-mapping software, though.
+Starting, you get a demo tutorial to give you a comprehensive and practical understanding of using it.
 As you go along with the tutorial, you get to create your first demo mind map.
-The application’s layout engine also allows you the ability to design maps faster than you would elsewhere without any mess arising.
+The application’s layout engine also allows you to design maps faster than elsewhere without any mess arising.
 The most notable problem with the free version of NovaMind is that it does not allow you to download in different formats like Coggle.

-- You can save up to 10 NovaMind maps on the software’s cloud database.
+- Save up to 10 NovaMind maps on the software’s cloud database.

 - Public sharing of documents.